Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Why does my battery disconnect near full charge?

-Most often, one cell is reaching the high-voltage threshold before the others, usually due to late balancing or an aggressive top-end cutoff strategy.
+Most often one cell reaches high-voltage threshold before others—usually late balancing or aggressive top-end strategy.

 Is tighter protection always better?

 Not always.
-If thresholds are too tight, nuisance trips increase and system usability drops.
-The goal is safe, stable operation across real load swings.
+Thresholds too tight increase nuisance trips and drop usable capacity.
+Aim for safe, stable operation across real load swings.

 Share Article